trett1004/trett1004/README.md

-# Hello there, my name is Max :waving_hand:
+# Hello there, my name is Max 👋

 ## I am a passionate programmer
 ---------------------